MSLNZ/msl-loadlib/docs/interprocess_communication.rst

                     return self.request32(method32, *args, **kwargs)
                 return send

     and you will get the same behaviour.
-If you try to call a method that does not exist on the :class:`~msl.loadlib.server32.Server32` subclass or if you specify the wrong number of arguments or keyword arguments then a :class:`~msl.loadlib.exceptions.Server32Error` will be raised automatically.
+If you call a method that does not exist on the :class:`~msl.loadlib.server32.Server32` subclass or if you specify the wrong number of arguments or keyword arguments then a :class:`~msl.loadlib.exceptions.Server32Error` will be raised.

     There are situations where you may want to explicitly write some (or all) of the methods in the :class:`~msl.loadlib.client64.Client64` subclass in addition to (or instead of) implementing the